-This page began as an information resource for those tracking the evolution of the York-Antwerp Rules, culminating in the 2004 version that emanated from the June 2004 CMI conference in Vancouver.
-Now it has been re-arranged as an archive available to those looking to research the history and development of the 2004 changes and to keep current with subsequent commentary.
+This page began as an information resource for those tracking the evolution of the York-Antwerp Rules, culminating in the 2004 version that emanated from the June 2004 CMI conference in Vancouver, then it became an archive of those changes.

 GENERAL AVERAGE INTEREST UNDER THE 2004 RULES